-I would like to share my thoughts and experience in behaviour management when working with preschool children.
+I would like to share my thoughts and experience in behavior management when working with preschool children.

-Maria Montessori believed that misbehaviour originates in the child’s environment, his circumstances and surroundings: …defects in character, disappear of themselves…One does not need to threaten or cajole, but only to ‘normalizing the conditions’ under which the child lives.”
+Maria Montessori believed that misbehavior originates in the child’s environment, his circumstances, and surroundings: …defects in character, disappear of themselves…One does not need to threaten or cajole, but only to ‘normalizing the conditions under which the child lives.”
 (Maria Montessori, Discovery of the Child)

-In the Montessori environment behaviour management is done in the form of redirecting and gluing.
+In the Montessori environment, behavior management is done in the form of redirecting and gluing.
 You can read more about it in this article: Gluing and Redirecting Behavior in the Montessori Classroom

 - Never let behavior repeat the pattern.
-It means that undesired behaviour has to be addressed every single time it occurs when it occurs.
+It means that undesired behavior has to be addressed every single time it occurs when it occurs.

 - Give children your undivided attention